MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 On PCs running a version of Windows 10 earlier than the Creators Update (with the Configuration Manager client), the following functionality applies:

-- When installation is enforced either by the user installing the application, by the application reaching its installation deadline, or by post installation re-evaluation for required deployments:
+- When enforcing installation by the user installing the application, the application reaching its installation deadline, or by post-installation re-evaluation for required deployments:
-	- The application is “enforced” by launching the Microsoft Store for Business app.
+	- The application is "enforced" by launching the Microsoft Store for Business app.
 	- The end user must then complete the installation from the store before the app is installed
-	- The application status in the Configuration Manager console reports failed with the error “The Microsoft Store app was opened on the client PC and is waiting for the user to complete the installation.”
+	- In the Configuration Manager console the application status reports failure with the following error: "The Microsoft Store app was opened on the client PC and is waiting for the user to complete the installation."
 - At the next application evaluation cycle:
 	- If the application was installed by the end user from the store, the application reports the Status **Success**.
 	- If the end user did not attempt to install the app from the store: